-The ASUS VivoBook E200HA-US01-GD is an incredibly sleek and portable laptop, offering category leading performance and battery life that will keep you connected through the day.
+The ASUS VivoBook E200HA-US01-GD is a budget laptop that packs strong performance, is portable abd offers class-leading battery life that will keep you connected through the day.

-CONS: Would be better if RAM was upgradable.
+- Would be better if RAM was upgradable

 The budget laptop market receives yet another boost with the entry of the ASUS VivoBook E200HA-US01-GD, 11.6 inch portable and ultra-compact laptop with a vast battery and all the basics for Windows 10.
 It is aimed at serving casual users as opposed to those after an all-purpose laptop.
 The laptop features an Intel Quad-core Atom TM Processor, system memory of 2GB DDR3 SDRAM is on board, 32 GB of internal storage and an 802.11ac MIMO WiFi adapter aimed at taking your internet experience into a whole new level whenever you are using the netbook.